evanchen13/explore-weather-trends/README.md

 - Scipy

 ## Installation
 To get the Jupyter Notebook running, execute the following in the command line and select `weather-trends.ipynb` from the Jupyter Notebook dashboard.
-The conda environment setup is optional; I have provided the base environment in a YAML file.
+The conda environment setup is optional; I have provided the base environment in `base.yaml`.
 ```
 $ git clone https://github.com/evanchen13/weather-trends.git
 $ cd weather-trends